 Severe weather can happen at any time, though we are nearing the season when we are most likely to experience it.
 To ensure your home is built to withstand these inevitable storms or that it has the adequate coverage in the event that property is damaged, we recommend reaching out to these local experts and taking advantage of their quality services.

-Neemann & Sons (neemannandsons.com) is a family-owned and operated business serving the Lincoln and surrounding communities for over 40 years.
+Neemann & Sons is a family-owned and operated business serving the Lincoln and surrounding communities for over 40 years.
 Their business was built on honesty and hard work, and their customers are like family, which is why they believe in using only quality materials.
-Their services include roofing, gutters, siding, soffit, fascia, window replacement, and HALO Lighting.
+Their services include roofing, gutters, siding, soffit, fascia, window replacement and HALO Lighting.
+They offer fully tailored solutions so you can dream the perfect home while they provide the quality materials and talent to construct it.
+They’ll even give you a free estimate of your services since they understand every project is unique and requires special attention.

 “My biggest piece of advice is to ensure you are hiring local, reputable contractors that are insured and will be there after the storm,” advised Owner Chris Neemann.
 “Hiring an unreliable contractor can result in costly expenses.
 If the contractor does not pay for your material, a lien can be placed on your home.
 Also, a workmanship warranty is only good if the contractor is still in business.
 If a contractor installs your shingles incorrectly, your shingle warranty could be void.
 But maybe the worst is that many homeowners don’t realize that there are some contractors that take money down and leave town without doing the project.”